Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Akiko Takeda for helpful discussions and constructive feedback.
-This project has been funded by the Japan Society for the Promotion of Science (JSPS) and the Nakajima foundation; JSPS KAKENHI Grant Number JP25K21156.
+This project has been funded by the Japan Society for the Promotion of Science (JSPS) and the Nakajima foundation; JSPS KAKENHI Grant Number JP25K21156 and JP23K26336.